TobseF/XSwing-Plus/README.md

 ## ⚙ Configure IDE
 To start developing, import the workspace als [Gradle](https://gradle.org) project in your IDE.
 All dependencies are included in the `lib` folder.
 They should be automatically referenced by Gradle.
-To start the game simply run the Gradle task:
+To start the game, simply run the Gradle task:
 ```shell
 gradle run
 ```